leslie-alldridge/tech-voting-v2/README.md

 * write admin functions to remove users by name (since there's no password reset)

+- need to change to bcryptjs dependency for hashing passwords

+- add password reset email, token and logic

 ### In progress

 Notes: - denotes more work to do on the feature and \* denotes an untouched user story.